Download Files for Tru-Traffic TS/PP (formerly TS/PP-Draft)

 To install these new columns, use View: Preferences: Layout: T T & D Report: Report Columns, then right-click on the list of columns and choose "Merge user-defined columns...."

-Specification of TSPPD Diagram Text File.doc 0.03 An MS Word document with the current specification of Tru-Traffic TS/PP Diagram Text File, for sharing data with other programs.
+Specification of Tru-Traffic Diagram Text File.doc 0.03 An MS Word document with the current specification of Tru-Traffic Diagram Text File, for sharing data with other programs.
 Last changed 4/08/09.

 Band Action.odp 0.03

-Archives Download files from the previous versions of TS/PP-Draft.
+Archives Download files from the previous versions of Tru-Traffic TS/PP and TS/PP-Draft.